TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migrate-from-chirpstack.md

 ---
-title: "Migrating End Devices from ChirpStack"
+title: "Migrating Devices from ChirpStack to The Things Stack"
 description: ""
 weight: 2
 aliases: "/getting-started/migrating-from-networks/migrate-from-chirpstack"